 A degree-granting program is a planned sequence of advanced courses leading to a master's or doctoral degree granted by a recognized and accredited educational institution.

-A certificate program is a planned sequence of advanced courses that leads to a certificate of completion in an advanced dental education program recognized by the American Dental Association.
+A certificate program is a planned sequence of advanced courses that leads to a certificate of completion in an advanced dental education program.

 Student/Resident: The individual enrolled in an accredited advanced dental education program.